What does asset utilization mean in business operations? Asset utilization refers to how effectively a company uses its resources to generate revenue.

 What is Asset Utilization?

-Asset utilization serves as a foundational metric for evaluating performance, bridging the gap between asset acquisition and operational efficiency.
+Asset utilization is a foundational metric for evaluating performance, bridging the gap between asset acquisition and operational efficiency.
 An organization that understands and optimizes this metric is better positioned for success in a competitive market.

 Why is Asset Utilization Important?